mingjun97/ucr_mfa_crx/README.md

 ## NOTE

-**This extension will store your NetID and password locally to retrieve Passcode on demand.**
+**This extension will store your NetID and password locally to retrieve new Passcode on demand.**

 You may open the popup window by clicking the icon in top-right corner to check the extension status at any time.